Master of Education

 The Master of Education (MEd) programme is a one-year, full-time programme, open to outstanding teachers and educational leaders at all levels of the education system.
 The programme provides clear theoretical frameworks and principles that support quality professional practice, equipping graduates to be exemplary teachers and educational leaders in a variety of contexts.

-Students specialise in one of the following: Educational Leadership and Management; Early Childhood Care and Education; Language and Literacy in Education; Assessment, Measurement and Evaluation; Science in Education; and Mathematics in Education.
+Students specialize in one of the following: Educational Leadership and Management; Early Childhood Care and Education; Language and Literacy in Education; Assessment, Measurement and Evaluation; Science in Education; and Mathematics in Education.

 Core courses include: Teaching, Learning and Assessment; Researching Education; Leadership in Education; Teacher Education; and ICT in Education.

-Electives: students are required to choose one elective out of the following electives: Gender in Education; Fundamentals of Classical Logic; Teaching Sensitive Issues; Programme Evaluation in Context; and Early Childhood Literacies.
+Electives: students are required to choose one elective out of the following electives: Gender in Education; Fundamentals of Classical Logic; Teaching Sensitive Issues; Policy Studies in Education; and Early Childhood Literacies.